 - When you update a BufferedEventStream, the update is cached and written later.

-- The BufferedEventStream take advantage of the cache to improve performance
+- The BufferedEventStream takes advantage of the cache to improve performance

 - When you execute an update, the call won’t return until the database write is committed

-- If your application can’t ever afford to lose data in a server crash, use this class
+- If your application cannot afford to lose data in a server crash, use this class

 Advantages of using OrchestrationEventStream

-- Performance: it can piggyback its databases writes on the orchestration persistence points for maximum performance
+- Performance: It can piggyback its database writes on the orchestration persistence points for maximum performance

 - Consistency: because it writes during orchestration persistence points, even in the event of the server crash, the state of the orchestration recorded by BAM is guaranteed to be consistent with the last orchestration persistence point